aws-samples/eks-workshop/content/advanced/430_emr_on_eks/autoscaling.md

 Autoscaling in EKS is achieved using Cluster Autoscaler.

-When resources are not available EKS will add new nodes to the cluster to create new pods and execute the jobs.
+When resources are not available, EKS will add new nodes to the cluster to create new pods and execute the jobs.

 Refer to [Cluster autoscaler](beginner/080_scaling/deploy_ca/) section in order to configure the cluster autoscaler.